 (b) serve a copy of the consent on the company at least one day before the hearing.

-5.6 Notice of application for winding-up — Form 9
+5.6 Notice of application for winding-up (Form 9)

 (1) Unless the Court otherwise orders, the plaintiff must publish a notice of the application for an order that a company be wound up.